yousefwalid/SpotifyElGhalaba/README.md

 # Unit Testing

-To run the unit tests simply run `npm run test`.
+To run the unit tests simply run `npm test`.
 The tests will run in your terminal specifying how long each test took and which ones failed.

 Coverage is reported in the terminal as well as exported to an html page inside `./coverage/`.